pmndrs/use-asset/readme.md

 #### Cache busting and peeking

-It has the same api
+The hook has the same API as any asset:

 ```jsx
 // Clear all cached entries